dyang912/NewsSearchEngine/README.md

 News Search Engine
 =============
-This is a simplified news search engine based on AWS
+A simplified news search application based on ReactJS and AWS

 To Run
 ======